cryptoalgebra/Algebra/docs/Contracts/Core/DataStorageOperator.md

 Returns data belonging to a certain timepoint

-*Developer note: There is more convenient function to fetch a timepoint: getTimepoints().
+*Developer note: There is more convenient function to fetch a timepoint: observe().
 Which requires not an index but seconds*
-### struct AdaptiveFee.Configuration feeConfigZto

-### struct AdaptiveFee.Configuration feeConfigOtz
+### struct AdaptiveFee.Configuration feeConfig